shaunluttin/vitae/vitae.md

 * For an existing NodeJS API, evaluated the current Client and End-User security model, trained colleagues in OAuth and OpenID Connect, and made a formal recommendation to management on how to move forward with  OpenID Connect.
 * Collaborated via Git, GitHub, code-reviews, Slack, JIRA, email, and company-wide calendars while writing additional libraries in C#.NET Core and TypeScript/JavaScript.
 * Presented regularly at our internal Developer Guild meetings on topics including Design Patterns, C#.NET Core, async/await, OpenID Connect, and JavaScript modules.
+* Coordinated the microservice environments among Auth0, AWS Lambda, Azure Functions, Azure Service Bus, and Azure API Management using Azure DevOps and Jenkins for deployment.

 ### Founder / Principal / Software Developer, Bigfont, Sep 2012 to Aug 2016

 * Designed and built websites, Internet applications, Windows software, and connected devices.
 * Provided technical support on Windows and Apple computers.
 * Negotiated new contracts with small- and medium-sized businesses including Island Savings Credit Union, EnviroIssues, and Country Grocer.
+* Set up continuous deployment and environmental management with GitHub, Azure Kudu, and Azure App Services.

 ### Software Developer, Aequilibrium, Oct 2015 to Sep 2017